lovegitman/OpenCore-UEFI-Template/README.md

 # OpenCore-UEFI-Template
 It is recommended to have a backup of your system before installing OpenCore.

-automates the process of generating EFI keys and installing OpenCore on your system
+automates the process of installing OpenCore on your system

 1. Checks internet connectivity
 2. Automated Dependency Installation